Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation: Introduction

 \paragraph*{$(ii)$ Specialisation phase.} Increasing the data beyond $\alpha_{\rm sp}$ triggers specialisation transitions: individual hidden units start aligning with target units.
 Which features specialise first is governed by the readout strengths of the target: stronger features (larger readout amplitudes) emerge earlier.
 For heterogeneous readouts, this yields a sequence of specialisation events; for homogeneous readouts, a collective transition occurs.
 If $L\ge 2$, possible heterogeneity both in the rows and columns of individual weight matrices induces non-trivial specialisation profiles in each layer.
 In turn, different layers can experience different phases and do not necessarily specialise concurrently.
-We will also show that learning propagates from inner towards outer hidden layers, because deeper layers require more data to be recovered through specialisation.
+We will also show that learning propagates from inner to outer hidden layers, because deeper layers require more data to be recovered through specialisation.
 Consequently, deeper target functions appear harder to learn than shallow ones.

-In summary, in spite of the model's ``matrix nature'' at the source of the universal phase, additional mean-field-like terms in the free entropy (in information theory parlance, Gaussian scalar channels) imply the existence of specialisation events.
-These terms depend explicitly on the weights prior and interact with the matrix degrees of freedom, and ultimately breaks the numerous effective symmetries holding before the transition.
+In summary, despite the model's ``matrix nature'' at the source of the universal phase, additional mean-field-like terms in the free entropy (in information theory parlance, Gaussian scalar channels) imply the existence of specialisation events.
+These terms depend explicitly on the weights prior and interact with the matrix degrees of freedom, and ultimately break the numerous effective symmetries holding before the transition.

 The theoretical phase diagram will be extensively tested against various training algorithms: two Monte Carlo-based Bayesian samplers, a first-order optimisation procedure (ADAM), and a mixed spectral/approximate message-passing algorithm generalising the GAMP-RIE of \cite{maillard2024bayes} to accommodate general activation functions $\sigma$ when $L=1$.
 The performance of these algorithms belonging to different classes, even when sub-optimal, can be exactly (or, for ADAM, at least accurately) predicted by non-equilibrium solutions of the theoretical equations.